Streaming Solutions for Broadcasting Online University Courses

 IBM Cloud Video (formerly UStream)

-Formerly known as UStream, this service was purchased by IBM Cloud Video in 2018.
-The IBM Cloud Video platform provides a variety of video hosting and streaming services under its new name, which they are gradually transitioning to using full-time.
+Formerly known as UStream, IBM Cloud Video purchased the UStream streaming service in 2018.
+Today, this platform provides a variety of video hosting and streaming services under its new name.

-The core of IBM Cloud video is two services: Pro Broadcasting and UStream Align.
+The core of IBM Cloud Video includes two services: Pro Broadcasting and UStream Align.
 The former is a standard video streaming platform, while the latter focuses on internal video sharing within businesses and institutions.
 This may make it a good fit for some universities, depending on your priorities.

-UStream has a free, ad-supported membership level.
-Monthly plans begin at $99 and range up to $999.
+IBM Cloud Video has a free, ad-supported membership level.
+Monthly plans begin at $99 and range up to $999, with higher-priced custom plans available as well.
 These plans include 720p broadcasting, embedding control, and between 100 and 5,000 viewer hours.
 Enterprise plans up storage limits to 1TB or more, offer full 1080p HD broadcasting, and white label/custom branding, but prices are negotiated on a per-contract basis.

 UStream offers a number of APIs, including a Broadcasting API, Player API and SDKs, Authentication API, and Certified Broadcasting Device API for connecting directly to certified cameras and encoders.

-For universities looking to minimize the expense and fuss of getting a video system up and running, DaCast is a good choice.
-This platform offers a variety of streaming solutions for online university courses and lectures, with lots of customization available.
-Faculty and staff with limited technical experience can easily pick up the platform, while those with more experience have access to a wealth of analytics, monetization, security, and configuration options.
+For universities looking to minimize the expense and fuss of getting a video system up and running, Dacast is a good choice.
+Our platform offers a variety of streaming solutions for online university courses and lectures, with lots of customization available.
+Faculty and staff with limited technical experience can easily pick up the platform.
+At the same time, broadcasters with more experience have access to a wealth of analytics, monetization, security, and configuration options.

 Our online video platform also includes systems for uploading, organizing, embedding, and live streaming online video at HD resolutions.
-These includes the ability to play content on all devices, restrict content access, embed on websites of your choice, and share via social media.
-Additionally, DaCast includes robust security, monetization via pay-per-view or subscriptions, and white label service at all price-points.
+These include the ability to play content on all devices, restrict content access, embed on websites of your choice, and share via social media.
+Additionally, Dacast includes robust security, monetization via pay-per-view or subscriptions, and white label service at all price-points.

-In this article, we’ve aimed to provide you with information about why to use video in the educational system.
-By highlighting a number of case studies, we hope to convince you of the many compelling use cases of streaming solutions for online university courses and related educational contexts.
+In this article, we’ve provided you with information about how and why to use video in the educational system.
+By highlighting a number of case studies; we hope to underscore the many compelling use cases of streaming solutions for online university courses and related educational contexts.
 Luckily, there are a number of solid video streaming services available today to help you get up and running.
 We hope our introduction to these offerings makes the process of choosing and implementing video a bit easier for you.

 By Max Wilbert.